-6. Install the clevis pin connecting the brake pedal to the master cylinder and secure with a new cotter pin; then install the cap screw and flat washer securing the brake pedal to the frame and tighten to 20 ft-lb.
+6. Slide the auxiliary brake pedal fully onto the pivot stud engaging the master cylinder; then secure with the flat washer and cap screw and tighten to 20 ft-lb.

 Engine/Transmission

 This section has been organized into sub-sections which show a progression for the complete servicing of the Arctic Cat ATV engine/transmission.